Manchester United agree deal with Real Madrid for Raphael Varane

 The 28-year-old, who won the 2018 World Cup with France, was due to be out of contract at the Bernabeu next summer.

-Manchester United have agreed a deal with Real Madrid for defender Raphael Varane the PA news agency understands.
+Manchester United have agreed a deal with Real Madrid for defender Raphael Varane.

 Having last week announced the £73million arrival of England winger Jadon Sancho from Borussia Dortmund, the Old Trafford giants stepped up their pursuit of the long-standing defensive target.